 Backpacking Lake Aloha

 Friday night post-work, we drove out to Tahoe.
 The plan was to park at the Lower Echo Lake trailhead and hike in to Tamarack Lake to camp.
-The next day we’d finish the few miles out to Aloha, get situated and then wander for a few hours until we got hungry.
+The next day we’d finish the few miles out to Lake Aloha and explore.

 We made it to our campsite at nearly three in the morning and promptly went to bed until around 7:30 when the hot sun beat down on our tent.
 Josh started breaking down camp and I began to make breakfast… only to find that our gas canister was completely empty.